airbytehq/airbyte/docs/integrations/destinations/duckdb.md

 ### Authenticating to MotherDuck

-For authentication, you can can provide your [MotherDuck Service Credential](https://motherduck.com/docs/authenticating-to-motherduck/#syntax) as the `api_key` configuration option.
+For authentication, you can can provide your [MotherDuck Service Credential](https://motherduck.com/docs/authenticating-to-motherduck/#syntax) as the `motherduck_api_key` configuration option.

 ### Sync Overview